 "To facilitate and encourage the development of the game of golf...and to promote social and friendly relations among its members...and to provide for their amusement, recreation and entertainment."

 In 1958 nine more holes were built completing the eighteen-hole, 6,215 yard course played today.
-Featuring scenic vistas and fast, Annual Bluegrass greens, Longview Country Club has played host to numerous club, regional, and Washington State championships.
-Longview Country Club continues to thrill and delight its members as a course “one never grows tired of playing”.
+Featuring scenic panoramic vistas and fast, annual bluegrass greens.
+Longview Country Club has played host to numerous club, regional, and Washington State championships and continues to thrill and delight its members as a course members and guest alike never grows tired of playing.